dustywhite7/Econ8310/SlidesCode/2 - ARIMA.md

 ### Fitting the ARIMA model

-Residual PACF - nearly identical to the ACF plot (and looks like noise)
+Residual PACF - nearly identical to the ACF plot (and is very small, cyclical)

 <center>
 <img src="residPACF.png" width=600/>